During College Years

 Smith offers some funding for intensive summer language programs with priority given to the study of non-European languages.

-The application form for funding under this program for summer 2013 is now available on the Class Deans' web site:
+The application form for funding under this program is available on the Class Deans' web site:

 More sources of language fellowships are available at: